FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 Tjerk integrated the Ubuntu App terminal into VSCode, by replacing the default Powershell with WSL.
 Afterwards, he was also able to run the code that his system crashed.

-Another large challenge of this milestone was familiarising Tim and Terjk with Linux, Git/GitHub, working in the terminal and the new coding environment because they never used it before.
+Another large challenge of this milestone was familiarising Tim and Tjerk with Linux, Git/GitHub, working in the terminal and the new coding environment because they never used it before.

 We ended up with the following system configuration for our next milestones.
 - Felix: Dual Boot Windows and Ubuntu system (already set up before the course)